zanton123/HaSAPPy/RunninHaSAPPy.md

 Information and data obtained from section 7 to 9 are not referring to a particular library but instead to an analysis performed comparing multiple libraries.
 Data will be collected in the Analysis folder according to the date in which the analysis is performed.
 If a similar folder already exists, HaSAPPy will request an alternative name for analysis destination.

-## Section 2: Trimming of Adaptor and Sequence quality selection
+## Section 2: Read trimming of adaptor and and low quality sequences

 ```
 How many libraries do you want to analyse?: